jdowner/gist/README.rst

 'gist' is intended to make it easy to manage and use github gists from the command line.
 There are several commands available::

-  gist list    - prints a list of your gists gist info    - prints detailed information about a gist gist files   - prints a list of the files in a gist
+  gist edit    - edit the files in your gist gist list    - prints a list of your gists gist info    - prints detailed information about a gist gist files   - prints a list of the files in a gist